influxdata/influxdb-client-js/examples/README.md

     - [node](https://nodejs.org/en/) installed
     - Run `npm install` in this directory
     - Change variables in [./env.js](env.js) to configure connection to your InfluxDB instance.
 The file can be used as-is against a new [docker InfluxDB v2.1 OSS GA installation](https://docs.influxdata.com/influxdb/v2.1/get-started/)
   - Examples are executable.
-If it does not work for you, run `npm run ts-node EXAMPLE.ts`.
+If it does not work for you, run `npm run esr EXAMPLE.ts`.
   - [write.js](./write.js)
     Write data points to InfluxDB.
   - [query.ts](./query.ts)